 An early complaint against Paint Protection Film was that after time it began turning yellow, which, of course, has a significant impact on the look of a vehicle’s paint, especially for white cars.
 This complaint was particularly prevalent when Paint Protection Films first started being applied to consumer automobiles.
 After researching the matter, film manufacturing companies found that the yellowing effect came from the adhesive that was used to bind a film to the body of a car.
 UV exposure was oxidizing the adhesive, which lead to discoloration.

 Upon this discovery, companies began researching alternative adhesives, and began using the acrylic adhesives that are found on most Paint Protection Films today.
 This newly developed adhesive is UV resistant, and will not oxidize or discolor.
 This effectively resolved the discoloration concern for Paint Protection Film.
 Today, if you put a sub-standard film on your car, it may use an inferior adhesive and lead to discoloration.
-But all quality professional film manufacturers like Stek use a more recently developed adhesive that does not discolour due to UV exposure.
+But all quality professional film manufacturers uses a more recently developed adhesive that does not discolour due to UV exposure.

 A Paint Protection Film is said to “blister” when small air bubbles are found underneath the film.
 The blistering effect has everything to do with the quality of application.
 Typically, an air bubble occurs because a contaminant is trapped under the film, creating separation between the body of the vehicle and the Paint Protection Film.